Section 11: Collection Specialization

 ./diagnostics/valgrind-aot.shclean - Performance: string-heavy benchmarks show measurable improvement from SSO

-Exit Criteria: Creating 10,000 short strings (≤ 10 chars each) results in ZERO heap allocations, verified by ori_rc_alloc call count = 0 in Valgrind output. [bool] with 1M elements uses ~125KB instead of ~1MB.
+Exit Criteria: Creating 10,000 short strings (≤ 23 bytes each) results in ZERO heap allocations for the string data itself, verified by ori_rc_alloc call count = 0 in Valgrind output. [bool] with 1M elements uses ~125KB instead of ~1MB.
+SSO string operations (concat, substring, trim, split) correctly handle inline-to-heap transitions.